-- If ownership assignments are made through a role, then users who belong to the role must have permission to the plan file and Interacts with Process Management enabled in order to be a step owner.
-However, these permissions can come from any permission set for the user; they do not need to be granted through the role used as the ownership assignment. - If these plan file permissions are granted at the user level (or inherited by the user through a different role) then there is no need to enable Interacts with Process Management for the role that will be used as the assignment. - However, if the role being used as the assignment is also the primary means by which users are granted plan file permissions, then Interacts with Process Management should be enabled for the role so that users inherit that setting as well.
+- If ownership assignments are made through a role, then users who belong to the role must have permission to the plan file and Interacts with Process Management enabled in order to be a step owner. - If the role assignment is configured to consider All permissions, then it is not necessary to enable Interacts with Process Management on the role that will be used as the assignment.
+In this case, the role simply defines the pool of eligible users.
+If a user has any permission set with access to the plan file and "interacts" enabled, then they will be a step owner. - If the role assignment is configured to consider Only permissions associated with the assigned role, then either Interacts with Process Management must be enabled on the role so that users in the role inherit it, or the users must have an individual permission set with the "interacts" permission that is also configured to combine with the role.